artstisen/marbles.nvim/README.md

 # 🔒 marbles.nvim
 ## Easy file encryption for [Neovim](https://neovim.io/)
-Marbles can be used both with commands or with the built-in menu to encrypt and decrypt the contents of your files.
+**marbles.nvim** can be used both with commands or with the built-in menu to encrypt and decrypt the contents of your files.

 ![marbles-nvim1](https://github.com/artstisen/marbles.nvim/blob/main/marbles-nvim1.gif)